PJATK-SUM/Akka-tutorial-kotlin/README.md

 I am no expert on kotlin and still trying to master it along with functional programming paradigms, so there almost definitely will be some quirks and misuse of concepts.
-If you find such or find a way to do something better I will be more then happy to fix it.
+If you know/find a way to do something better I will be more then happy to fix it.